Couple walking hand in hand near a waterfall surrounded by forest.

 As far as waterfalls in Northwestern Ontario go, Kakabeka Falls steals the show.
 It’s the second-largest waterfall in the province and requires only an easy roadside pullover to see—it’s well worth the stop and photo.

-Those looking for some additional waterfalls and longer hikes should be sure to head towards the Canada-USA border to Pigeon River Provincial Park.
+For more waterfall action and longer hikes, head towards the Canada-USA border to Pigeon River Provincial Park.
 This park is less than an hour from Thunder Bay; the drive through the mesas and fields of Slate River Valley is beautiful.
 Depending on the time of year, you may see massive flocks of ducks and geese staging for migration or swallows buzzing over the farms.

 This river forms the border between Ontario and Minnesota and has trails along its sides.
 You’ll get to see two waterfalls here: Middle and High Falls.
 The Middle Falls walk is an easy 700 metres from the parking lot—or take the two-kilometre hike to the larger High Falls.
-This walk is along a historic logging road and is nice and wide so larger groups can chat along the way.
+This walk follows a wide, historic logging road.

-The Park is open year-round and is a great snowshoeing location in the wintertime.
-There are longer hiking options in the Park for a full day of fun, including the 360-degree view of Lake Superior and the coastline on the five-kilometre-long Finger Point Trail.
-A day pass is required for parking at the trailhead, which can be paid onsite.
+Longer hiking options in the park include the 360-degree view of Lake Superior and the coastline on the five-kilometre-long Finger Point Trail.
+A day pass is required for parking at the trailhead and can be paid on-site.

 While in the area:

-• On your way back to Thunder Bay, swing by Thunder Oak Cheese Farm and pick up one of their specialty goudas.
+• On your way back to Thunder Bay, visit Thunder Oak Cheese Farm and pick up specialty goudas.

 • Enjoy the outdoors with a campsite at Kakabeka Falls, beside the “Niagara of the North.”

-• Walk down the revitalized Prince Arthur’s Landing, where local events and activities take place throughout the summer.
+• Walk along Prince Arthur’s Landing, where local events and activities take place throughout the summer.

 Algonquin Park, Muskoka and Parry Sound